Restricted Stock Units (RSUs): RSU Vesting & Taxation For Dummies. A Comprehensive Guide for Financial Well-being

 Additionally, RSUs are generally taxed at the time of vesting, meaning the employee can only pay taxes on them once they receive the shares of stock.
 It can result in a lower tax liability for the employee compared to other forms of equity compensation, such as stock options.

-What Are the Risks of Restricted Stock Units?
+What are the risks of Restricted Stock Units?

 One risk of RSUs is that the value of the company’s stock can decrease, resulting in a lower value of the RSUs.
 Additionally, if employees leave the company before the vesting conditions are met, they may forfeit their RSUs.